-EpiGrid Cloud Solutions Enable Rocket Mavericks to Soar Above the Clouds
+CAD and PDM Cloud Solutions From EpiGrid Enable Rocket Mavericks To Soar Above the Clouds

 SOLIDWORKS solutions in the Cloud enable Rocket Mavericks to accelerate their design schedule and better enable collaboration with their worldwide team.